 Day Trip to Pompeii from Rome

-With four full days in Rome (one of which is basically taken up by a Vatican City tour), you may not feel the need for a day trip outside Rome.
-On the other hand, the city may just get to be too much for you after a few days!
 Pompeii is actually more easily visited from cities like Naples or even Sorrento, but you can do a day trip to Pompeii from Rome.
-Melanie at Italofile has written up a great post about how to do Pompeii as a day trip - she lists both a few of the guided tours available as well as the options and cost of making the trip on your own, so you can decide whether it’s worth it and, if it is, which you prefer.
+Melanie at Italofile has written up a great post about how to do Pompeii as a day trip from Rome – she lists both a few of the guided tours available as well as the options and cost of making the trip on your own, so you can decide whether it’s worth it and, if it is, which you prefer.

 >> Other alternatives for a day trip from Rome are:

 You’ll fly out from Rome on your final day in Italy; if you’ve got a flight that isn’t leaving at the crack of dawn, then you’ll even have a few extra hours on the morning after your 5th night in the city to explore any last-minute spots you want to see before you leave.
-And just remember, whatever you didn’t see on this trip is probably going to be there for awhile - so enjoy this two week trip to Italy, and start planning your return trip on the flight home.
+And just remember, whatever you didn’t see on this trip is probably going to be there for awhile – so enjoy this two week trip to Italy, and start planning your return on the flight home.

 Caveats (AKA Don’t Send Me a Complaint About This Itinerary Without Reading These First)